Rumney Railway: History

-The company was incorporated in 1825 and the line, engineered by George Overton, opened the following year worked by horses.
+The company was incorporated by the Rumney Railway Act 1825 (6 Geo.
+4. c. lxii) and the line, engineered by George Overton, opened the following year worked by horses.
 The line ran down the east side of the River Rhymney to Machen where the route left the river to head east towards Newport.
 It made a junction with the Monmouthshire line at the top end of that part of the company's route, known as the Park Mile, on its way to the shipping places on the River Usk at Newport.
 Sir Charles Morgan built and maintained the section where it ran through the park of his Tredegar House.